Back

 General

-The standard working week in the Czech Republic consists of 40 hours a week, with a maximum of nine hours per working day.
+The standard working week in the Czech Republic consists of 40 hours a week, 8 working hours per day (9 hours including an unpaid lunch break).

 Overtime

-All work above the standard weekly hours is overtime and regulated by employment contracts/collective agreements.
-When an employee is requested to work overtime or work on holidays, the maximums are eight additional hours per week or 150 hours a year.
+All work above the standard weekly hours is considered to be overtime and is regulated by the employment contract/collective agreement.
+A maximum of 8 additional hours per week and 150 hours a year can be worked as overtime

-All overtime hours in excess of 40 hours per week are paid at an overtime compensation rate of 125.00% of the employee’s regular pay rate.
+All overtime hours in excess of 40 hours per week are paid at an overtime compensation rate of 125% of the employee’s regular pay rate.
+For night or weekend working an additional 10% pay must be given, and those working on a public holiday are entitled to an additional 100% pay or a compensatory day off.

 Leave